sokcryptojacking/SoK/README.md

 ## 1. VT Dataset

-VT dataset consists of the hash values of the 20200 cryptojacking samples in the CSV format.
+The VT dataset consists of the hash values of the 20200 cryptojacking samples in the CSV format.

 We made our queries on the entire VirusTotal database that can be accessed via VirusTotal academic API.
-Then, we performed the case-insensive search of the keyword "miner" on the VT scan reports of the samples in our database.
+Then, we performed the case-insensitive search of the keyword "miner" on the samples' VT scan reports in our database.

 ### Reproducibility of VT Dataset: